M-arcus/cloudron-docs/knowledgebase/docs/backups.md

 ### Filesystem

-To store backups on the filesystem, use the `Filesystem` backend.
+To store backups on the filesystem, use the `Filesystem` provider.

 <center>
 <img src="/documentation/img/backups-filesystem.png" class="shadow">